vaut-io/bevae/src/content/articles/lifestyle-change-the-adherence-problem.md

 In this article we're going to focus on a macro-theory (a theory which itself is composed of several mini-theories) of motivation, *self-determination theory.* It emerged in the 1980s, and since psychologists Richard Ryan and Edward Deci formulated the first version of SDT, it has been the subject of intense development and research.

-SDT has a massive body of literature supporting its application across a broad spectrum of contexts, from teaching in schools to coaching athletes, trauma counseling, leadership in the military, and beyond.
+Today, SDT stands as one of the most, if not *the* most influential theory of motivation.
+It has a massive body of literature supporting its application across a broad spectrum of contexts, from coaching athletes to teaching in school, trauma counseling, leadership in the military, and beyond.
 If you're interested in the literature, *[check out the official website,](https://selfdeterminationtheory.org)* where all of the research on the theory to date is compiled and organized by topic.

 ### Humanistic origins

-SDT has its origins in humanistic psychology, a branch of psychology which concerns itself with an individual's journey toward greater autonomy and self-actualization.
-At the heart of SDT lies this axiom:
+SDT traces its roots back to humanistic psychology, a branch of psychology which concerns itself with the individual's journey toward greater autonomy and self-actualization.
+Humanistic psychology is deeply woven into the fabric of SDT, starting with the theory's principal axiom:

 *"...people are active organisms, with evolved tendencies toward growing, mastering ambient challenges, and integrating new experiences into a coherent sense of self.
 These natural developmental tendencies do not, however, operate automatically, but instead require ongoing social nutriments and supports." (selfdeterminationtheory.org)*

-According to SDT, we naturally trend toward personal growth and integration of behaviors into our identity.
-Whether or not this natural tendency is expressed critically depends on our environment.
+According to SDT, we naturally take an interest in overcoming obstacles and integrating these experiences into our identity.
+We have the potential for our default state to be characterized by personal growth, but whether or not this is expressed critically depends on our environment.

 ### Basic psychological needs